GRDeshmukh/Python-Code-for-Assignment-Questions/README.md

 Implement the Matrix class with a standard constructor?

-Implement methods for Matrix dimensions.
+Implement methods for Matrix dimensions.Comparing columns of matrix A with rows of Matrix B for multiplication.

 Implement Matrix multiplication.